 In order to connect to LiU's Kubernetes instance, you would need an access token.
 An access token is an authentication artifact that allows a client application to access server resources securely.
-For this lab, the access tokens you need are placed inside the console logs of the Continuous Integration/Continuous Deployment (Cl/CD) jobs pipeline nested within the repository you were given.
+For this lab, the access tokens you need are placed inside the console logs of the Continuous Integration/Continuous Deployment (CI/CD) jobs pipeline nested within the repository you were given.
 To find it, go to your repository.

-For example, if you are taking TDDC88 (Software Engineering) in 2023 as group F, subgroup 12, go to https://gitlab.liu.se/tddc88-2023/F-12/ (Please note that this link can be different depending on your group number, subgroup number, course code or the year when you take this course).
+For example, if you are taking TDDC88 (Software Engineering) in 2024 as group A, subgroup 12, go to https://gitlab.liu.se/tddc88-ht24/a-12/ (Please note that this link can be different depending on your group number, subgroup number, course code or the year when you take this course).

-In the sidebar or left panel, go to $Build \rightarrow Jobs$.
+In the sidebar or left panel, go to Build -> Jobs.
 (You may have to move the mouse pointer to the very left side of the screen with the browser maximized as this panel is normally hidden).